vinayakpathak03/Bade-Vichaar/README.md

 # Quick-Minutes-of-Meeting-using-ChatGPT.
-We have used Da Vinci 003 model (GPT 3.5) by Open AI to generate MoM from video file.
-We are using Open AI's Whisper to get the transcripts from audio file and then generating the MoM from it.
+Developed a system using OpenAI's Da Vinci 003 (GPT-3.5) and Whisper to transcribe audio and generate Minutes of Meeting (MoM) from video files.
 ChatGPT acts like a co-founder.

 # MoM Generator